Sunday, 16 October 2016

 XXII Sunday after Pentecost

 At Vespers yesterday afternoon the psalms of Saturday were sung.
 The Office hymn was Refulsit sol.
-The antiphon on the Magnificat was Exaudiat Dominus for the Saturday before the fourth Sunday of October.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Peter of Alcantara and of St. John Cantius.
-The Suffrage of the Saints was omitted as were the Dominical preces at Compline due to the occurring double feasts.
+The antiphon on the Magnificat was Exaudiat Lugebat autem Judam for the Saturday before the third Sunday of October.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Teresa and of St. Hedwig.
+The Suffrage of the Saints was omitted as were the Dominical preces at Compline due to the occurring double feast.

 At Mattins the invitatory is Adoremus Dominum and the Office hymn is Primo die.
-In the first nocturn the lessons are the Incipit of the Second Book of the Machabees.
-In the second nocturn the lessons are from the writings of St. Chrysostom on the Forty-third psalm.
-In the third nocturn the homily is from St. Hiliary on St. Matthew's Gospel.
+In the first nocturn the lessons continue to be read from the first Book of the Machabees.
+In the second nocturn the lessons are from St. Ambrose's Book of Offices.
+In third nocturn the lessons are taken from a commentary of St. Hiliary on St. Matthew's Gospel.
 The Te Deum is sung.
-At Lauds the Office hymn is Aeterne rerum Conditor.
-After the collect of the Sunday, a commemoration is sung of St. John Cantius.
-The Suffrage is omitted.
+At Lauds the Office hymn is Aetere.
+After the collect of the Sunday a commemoration of St. Hedwig is sung followed by the Suffrage of the Saints.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. John Cantius, the third collect is taken from the Votive Mass for the Propagation of the Faith, Deus, qui omnes homines.
+The Gloria is sung, the second collect is of St. Hedwing, the third collect is A cunctis.
 The Creed is sung and the preface is of the Blessed Trinity.

 Art: Jerome Nadal